xud-yan/TOMCAT/README.md

 **TL;DR**: We propose to accumulate multimodal knowledge to overcome the label distribution shift caused by unseen compositions recombined from attributes and objects by leveraging unsupervised data at test time.

+**We look forward to more work focusing on test-time strategies for addressing the CZSL task.**

 <img src=".\images\overview.png" style="zoom: 50%;" />

 ## ⚙️ Setup